e-alfred/nextcloud-scanner/README.md

   * Configuring SANE is beyond this README, but:
     * For scanners shared by another host, add the hostname to /etc/sane.d/net.conf
     * Make sure scanimage can be executed by the user that runs your webserver (for example www-data or apache)
+      * You can add this line to your /etc/sudoers file (change the user to the corresponding one running the webserver):
+      `www-data ALL = (root) NOPASSWD: /usr/bin/scanimage`

 ## Configuration